Activities in the Blackwater Estuary

 Totham-Magne-cum-Ovesem, Awsey, Oosy, St. Osyth, and Osey.

-It is probably not a coincidence that it has been called St Osyth island, a name used by Daniel Defoe.
+It is not a coincidence that it has been called St Osyth island, a name used by Daniel Defoe.
 The village of St Osyth, just 10 miles away by sea, was previously called Chich.
-A seventh century Saxon nun called Osyth was murdered there by Danes in a Viking raid for religious reasons.
-It is said that when the Danes were finally defeated and left, both the village of Chich and the island, then occupied by Saxons, were re-named after the beatified nun.
+A seventh century Saxon nun called Osyth was murdered there for religious reasons by Danes in a Viking raid.
+It is said that when the Danes were finally defeated and left, both the village of “Chich” and the island, both then occupied by Saxons, were re-named after the beatified nun.

 Owners of the Island